ThiMinhNGUYEN/Optimizing-Resource-Reallocation-for-Dynamic-Requests-in-NIoT/test/DRL_algorithm/README.txt

-Please follow these steps to run python app:
+Please follow these steps to run the Python app:

-Step 1: Download and Install Gurobi (ref: https://www.gurobi.com/downloads/gurobi-software/):
+Step 1: Download and Install Gurobi (Reference: https://www.gurobi.com/downloads/gurobi-software/):
       python -m pip install gurobipy==11.0.3

-- NOTE: Our app needs a version at least 11.0.3.
+- Note: Our app requires at least version 11.0.3 of Gurobi.
-With Gurobi 11, gurobipy can be used with Python 3.8, 3.9, 3.10, 3.11, and 3.12
+With Gurobi 11, 'gurobipy' can be used with Python versions 3.8, 3.9, 3.10, 3.11, and 3.12

 Step 2: Request and Install the academic license at https://portal.gurobi.com/iam/licenses/list/